OFI-UK/docklab2/README.md

  - Add "source py_env/bin/activate" to .bashrc file in home directory to source python environment on start up of the terminal

 # Serial setup instructions
- - Execute "sudo chmod 666 /dev/ttyACM0" to enable opening serial port ttyACM0.
-This port may change if there is need to use serial comms with hardware other than the Teensy 4.1
+ - To enable using serial ports add user to dialout group as below:
+ """
+sudo apt install rpi.gpio-common sudo adduser "${USER}" dialout sudo reboot

 # GPIO setup instructions
   - To enable using GPIO over ssh add user to dialout group as below:
 """
 sudo apt install rpi.gpio-common